equinor/radix-log-api/README.md

 Want to contribute?
 Follow these [contributing guidlines](./CONTRIBUTING.md)

-### Swagger
+### Code Generation

 Swagger docs are generated using [https://github.com/swaggo/swag](https://github.com/swaggo/swag).
 The [Declarative Comments Format](https://github.com/swaggo/swag#declarative-comments-format) describes how to configure the swagger spec.
+Run `make swagger` if changes are made to the swagger definition in code files.

-### Generating mocks
+Mocks used in tests are generated with `gomock`.
+You need to regenerate mocks by running `make mocks` if you make changes to any of the interface types used by the application.

-We use gomock to generate mocks used in unit test.
+There is one `radixconfig` file per cluster.
+File `radixconfig.yaml.tpl` is the template used to generate these files.
+Run `make radixconfigs` to regenerate if changes are made to the template.

-You need to regenerate mocks if you make changes to any of the interface types used by the application
+The Radix API Client is generated from the `swagger.json` hosted on `https://api.radix.equinor.com/swaggerui/swagger.json`.
+Run `make radixapiclient` on regular intervals to update the client code with changes made to the source.

-`make mocks`
+Run `make generate` to run all code generations described in this section.

 ### Running locally